 We also know how to describe the evolution of the means and the variances of a system in a simple way, e.g. via discrete events and where the couplings of the states are linear, namely

-At this point we are going to simulate system (1) with the introduced and in the previous lessons.
+At this point we are going to simulate system (1) with the introduced and in the previous posts.
 You can download the Python script from my GitHub.

 We start with the following initial conditions

 that means that our guess for the position, velocity and bias is centered at with a standard deviation of [m], [m/s] and [m/s²] respectively.
 We consider that in our initial guess, all the cross correlations are zero.
 We also consider that our system is at rest, so but the accelerometer is affected by Gaussian noise with and [m/s²].
 Note that the is equivalent to a bias in the accelerometer, since we are shifting the real measurement by the mean of the Gaussian distribution .

 Since we do not know where the position is with total accuracy, and we do not know for the velocity neither, then what (1) does is to evaluate and evolve all the possible combinations of positions and velocities at each time a value of the accelerometer enters into the system.
 Therefore, the worst case condition at the starting is to have a position and velocity , and next time the dynamics (1) will evaluate again all the possible combinations that for sure will be bigger than at the starting time.
 Hence, the confidence about the position and velocity decreases, or in other words, the vector , via the matrix , is getting bigger and bigger.